Have Your Hearing Checked

-- Have difficulty understanding words when you are in a crowd of people?
+- Do you have difficulty understanding words when you are in a crowd of people?

-- Often you have trouble understanding plural words and in hearing consonants.
+- Do you have trouble understanding plural words and in hearing consonants?

-- Will you constantly turn up the volume on your TV or radio?
+- Do you constantly turn up the volume on your TV or radio?

-- You frequently have to ask people to repeat what they said.
+- Do you frequently have to ask people to repeat what they said?